johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Tom-Oral-History-002.md

 Tom: Yeah, Amos was, uh, African American and we were friends.
 I would jump out of the car on, uh, Tibbs and Amos would drive my car over to Lilly's because it was further away.
 And guys saw this and they said, 'You’re letting Amos drive your car?'
 'Yeah,' I said, 'What?
 Amos is Amos.'
 Uh, there's a lot of prejudice against Black people, but I never felt that.
 I felt good.
 Uh, but anyhow, we used to pick hitchhikers up and we would give them the change out of the, uh, from whenever we bought gas.
 We didn't have credit cards at that time.
 And the change left over from the gasoline bill, we would hand it to these guys.

 One time we picked up a, uh, fellow that was, uh, heading for Arizona and he said he actually, back east, he was a good talker.
 He talked, uh, better talk when he got in and found out Amos and I were Christians.
 And he, uh, changed his speaking just automatically like that from, he turned off the light, and it became dark.
 Uh, anyhow, he had a, uh, a policeman in, uh, Silver Spring, Maryland driving eight miles out of his district.
 Yeah, that's how good of a talker he was.
 And he told us all kinds of stories, and he had us in stitches.

 He says 'whenever you're down and out and you can't afford, uh, a warm place to stay, you look at the nice hotels, go in and go up to the counter and tell the guy, I'm going to sit over there in that chair for 30 minutes and I'm going to leave.'
 And he says, 'What you do is you watch the elevator come down.
 And when the fella comes down with a bimbo and he ducks the keys into the ashtray, uh, when they get out of sight, you go over there and take the key out.
 You've got a good warm place to sleep, sleep that night.'

 And he says, uh, usually, uh, Kentucky Fried Chicken.
 He says, 'you go in here just 30 minutes before closing time and, uh, tell the lady, I'm destitute.
 Could you pack the, uh, excess chicken and French fries, put them in a bag, put them in the dumpster.
 I'll pick them up after you close.'
 So, he says, 'you can eat well and sleep well, but you just have to know how to do it.'

 (9:23 - 18:18) Tom: Um, and with what, uh, the finances, Ruthie took care of her, everything.
 When I, uh, worked at, uh, BFY in York, uh, she got the checks, uh, she cashed them.
-Uh, when I worked for All States, uh, they sent them to the house.
+Uh, when I worked for Allstate, uh, they sent them to the house.
 One time she accidentally ripped off the check, but they issued another one.
 Uh, and when I worked in Terre Haute, uh, CDI was the, uh, I think the job shop company, and they just mailed them to Ruthie.
 Uh, and Ruthie gave me the checkbook.

 I had a checkbook, uh, in Terre Haute, and I would live on $15, $20 a week.
 And, you know, I'd get down to Kmart on Wednesday, they had fried chicken special, and, uh, the ladies there were, you could tell they were making minimum wage, and I would slip them a tip, and I said, 'oh, if you happen to have any chicken breasts that are fried, I'd appreciate that.'
 So, my dinner consisted, it was all you could eat.
 It was all chicken, and, uh, french fries, or, uh, quartered potatoes, or, and a vegetable.